 Preventing deer ticks is difficult, but you can reduce the tick population with the following do-it-yourself methods:

-- If your property borders a wooded area, place a three-foot-wide barrier of gravel between the lawn and wooded area to reduce tick migration into your yard
+- If your property borders a wooded area, place a three-foot wide barrier of gravel between the lawn and wooded area to reduce tick migration.

-Always check yourself over carefully after spending time outdoors and remove any ticks you may find.
-Check your pets, too.
-Often you can find and dispose of ticks before they bite.
+- Check yourself and your pets after spending time outdoors and remove any ticks you find; often, you can find and dispose of them before they bite.